bodefavour/web3event/README.md

 - **Design tokens** in `src/theme` for palette, typography, spacing, and radii that reflect the onboarding mock.
 - **Reusable primitives** like `ThemedText` and `AppButton` to keep styling consistent with the brand system.
 - **Hero onboarding screen** at `src/screens/OnboardingScreen.tsx` reproducing the gradient orb, glass wallet CTA, and dual buttons from Figma.
+- **Connect wallet screen** at `src/screens/ConnectWalletScreen.tsx` mirroring the wallet picker with placeholder initials ready for real icons.

 ## Project Structure